Meberem/LibraryManager-wiki/Home.md

 ## What is Library Manager (LibMan)?

-LibMan is a tool that helps you download common web libraries from the Internet and include them in your web project.
+LibMan is a tool that helps you download common libraries from the Internet to use in your web project.

 Library Manager (“LibMan” for short) is Visual Studio’s client-side library acquisition tool.
 It's goal is to provide a lightweight, simple mechanism that helps users find and fetch common library files from external sources (such as CDNJS or UnPkg) and place them in the right location within your web application.